 Fever in Adults (cont.)

-When to Seek Medical Care for a Fever
+When Should Someone Seek Medical Care for a Fever?

 A fever has many possible causes.
 Most commonly, a fever is part of a viral infection that will go away on its own.
 However, there are some reasons to be concerned or worried about a fever; do not hesitate to call or see a doctor for any high fevers; the following is a "when to be worried" list that lists some symptoms and signs that indicate that people should seek medical care.